KinectToVR/Amethyst-Installer-Releases/README.md

 - Automagic fixes for common errors (most notably E_NUI_NOTPOWERED).
 - Detecting SteamVR setup automatically.
 - More stuff we have in the works.

-## Source Code

-Due the app's current state, I have decided to hide the source code until the app is finished.
-If you really want it though, please ask us in the K2VR Community Discord.